 suspect counterfeit notes withdrawn from circulation.

-in improper payments identified by the St. Louis Fed in its role as fiscal agent to the U.S. Treasury Department and its Do Not Pay program, helping federal agencies eliminate payment error, waste, fraud and abuse.
+in improper and stopped payments identified by the St. Louis Fed in its role as fiscal agent to the U.S. Department of the Treasury and its Do Not Pay program, helping federal agencies eliminate payment error, waste, fraud and abuse.

 hours spent by internal auditors reviewing St. Louis Fed operations.